-Dr. Lucas Carden is a Vice President at MMR Strategy Group and serves as a testifying survey expert for trademark and false advertising litigation.
+Dr. Lucas Carden is a Vice President at IMS Legal Strategies and serves as a testifying survey expert for trademark and false advertising litigation.
 He holds a Ph.D. in psychology from the University of Southern California and has 10+ years of experience conducting research examining human behavior, decision-making, and perception for Fortune 500 companies and top law firms.

 Current: